Wang Wenbin: Official statements

-In February 2021, Wang called the Uyghur genocide the "lie of the century".

-In December 2022, Wang said that Beijing supported the "resolute defence of the national anthem’s dignity," in reference to Glory to Hong Kong being highly ranked on Google when searching for the national anthem of Hong Kong.
+After a resolution about disqualifying lawmakers who support Hong Kong independence was passed, in November 2020, four lawmakers were dismissed.
+Wang stated their disqualification is "rational, reasonable and in line with the constitution and laws".
+In December 2022, he said that Beijing supported the "resolute defence of the national anthem’s dignity," in reference to Glory to Hong Kong being highly ranked on Google when searching for the national anthem of Hong Kong.

-In February 2023, Wang said that "Since last year alone, US balloons have illegally flown above China more than 10 times without any approval from Chinese authorities."
+In February 2023, in response to the 2023 Chinese balloon incident, Wang said that "Since last year alone, US balloons have illegally flown above China more than 10 times without any approval from Chinese authorities."